 Wonder is a mid-to-deep tone berry pink that's ALMOST a dupe for Lifeguard.
-They may look really similar, but Wonder is actually more pink than it appears in the picture.
-If it were more red, it would be a dupe for Lifeguard.
+They may look really similar, but Wonder is actually pinker than it appears in the picture.
+If it were redder, it would be a dupe for Lifeguard.

 Overall, I like how it looks and feels on the lips.
 Lipstick formulas like the Butter Lipstick are great for people that have very dry lips or need a moisturizing lipstick.
 It’s comfortable to wear and pumps the lips full of moisture, and because it’s so moisturizing, it helps conceal any lip flaws you may have.
 I’m not crazy about the color I got, if it were a brighter shade, I would like it.

 |Lip swatch of 'Lifeguard' Butter Lipstick|

 The Butter Lipstick is similar to the Pixi by Petra Mattelustre Lipstick as they both have very creamy, moisturizing formulas that have demi-matte finishes with a good color payoff.
 However, the Butter Lipstick is half the price of the Mattelustre Lipstick and has a wider color variety, but Mattelustre has lip-plumping properties with the added benefits of hyaluronic acid and vitamin C.

 The second item in the bag is the Luxie Beauty Luxie Rose Gold 514 Blush Brush, which the ’Luxie signature’ is that they’re a vegan, cruelty-free, and hypoallergenic beauty brand.
 It has a slight dome-shape with long bristles that are in fact synthetic and cruelty-free, plus very soft to the touch.
 The 514 brush delivers a light blush (or highlight) application.